bioexcel/biobb_template/biobb_template/docs/source/readme.md

 conda activate biobb_template
 ```

 Additionnally, it's recommendable to configure binary paths in your environment in order to easy the command line execution.
-More info about this subject in the [Execution in command line](https://biobb-documentation.readthedocs.io/en/latest/execution.html#execution-in-command-line) section of the [official documentation](https://biobb-documentation.readthedocs.io/en/latest/).
+More info about this subject in the [Binary path configuration](https://biobb-documentation.readthedocs.io/en/latest/execution.html#binary-path-configuration) section of the [official documentation](https://biobb-documentation.readthedocs.io/en/latest/).

 ### Documentation